mizhonka/Spell-checker/Documentation/week2report.md

 ## What I did

 This week I implemented a simple class for vocabulary.
-I also started implementing an algorithm for calculating the Damerau-Lavenshtein distance and looked up some tutorials online.
+I also started implementing an algorithm for calculating the Damerau-Levenshtein distance and looked up some tutorials online.

 I created some tests for these classes and put up test coverage to Codecov (badge is located at the top of the README file).
 I also added docstring to them.